flast101/HTB-writeups/servmon/README.md

 When we googled NVMS, we also noticed a link to EDB: **NVMS 1000 - Directory Traversal -** https://www.exploit-db.com/exploits/47774.

-Using it is as simple as putting the request in Burp repeater and clicking "send".
+Using it is as simple as putting the request in `Burp Repeater` and clicking "send".
 Testing it with C:\windows\win.ini is nice, but we are interested in the passwords file we read about.
-Let's tryif we can read this file using the exploit :
+Let's try if we can read this file using the exploit :

 ![burp](images/burp.png "burp")